 The boron in most plant cells binds with the pectin in the cell wall.
-The lack of boron will cause the cell wall elasticity to be greatly reduced and damage the normal cell elongation of the vigorously growing plant tissue.
+Boron deficiency will cause the cell wall elasticity to be significantly reduced and damage the normal cell elongation of the vigorously growing plant tissue.

 Boron deficiency will lead to reduced plant phosphorus uptake, and the ability of plants to absorb phosphorus after boron supplementation will return to normal.
 Boron deficiency will also damage the ATPase function of root cells, and ATP enzyme function can also be restored after boron supplementation.

-Boron deficiency will significantly reduce the content of vitamin C in plants, and the application of boron fertilizer will increase the vitamin C content in plants.
+Lack of Boron will significantly reduce the content of vitamin C in plants, and the application of boron fertilizer will increase the vitamin C content in plants.

 Boron is a trace element that plays an essential role in tomato growth.
 Because it is a necessary component of plant cells, it has an antioxidant function and plays a vital role in plant reproduction, increasing tomato yield, and quality.
 Boron promotes pollen germination, pollen tube elongation.
 The demand for boron in vegetables is higher.
 The regular boron content in tomato ranges from 5 to 36 mg/kg.

 Boron-deficient tomato plants are inhibited at the point of growth, internode shortening, plant dwarf, severe dry top phenomenon; petiole and stem vein hardening, becoming brittle; root dysplasia, low degree of lateral root elongation; leaf photosynthesis sugar Substances are challenging to transport; pollen viability is weak; necrotic rust spots appear on the fruit surface.